Penalty-regulated dynamics and robust learning procedures in games: Introduction

-The second important contribution of our paper concerns the practical implementation of entropy-driven game dynamics as a learning algorithm with the following desirable properties: \begin{enumerate} \item The learning process is \emph{payoff-based}, \emph{fully distributed} and \emph{stateless} \textendash\ players only need to observe their in-game payoffs and no knowledge of the game's structure or of the algorithm's state is required. \item Payoffs may be subject to stochastic perturbations and observation errors; in fact, payoff observations need not even be up-to-date. \item Updates need not be synchronized \textendash\ there is no need for a global update timer used by all players. \end{enumerate} These properties are key for the design of robust, decentralized optimization protocols in network and traffic engineering, but they also pose significant obstacles to convergence.
-Be that as it may, the convergence and boundary-avoidance properties of the continuous-time dynamics allow us to show that players converge to arbitrarily precise quantal approximations of strict Nash equilibria in potential games (Theorem \ref{thm.algo.convergence} and Propositions \ref{prop.robust.noise}, \ref{prop.robust.delay}).
-Thus, thanks to the congestion characterization of such games (\citeor{MS96}), we obtain a powerful distributed optimization method for a wide class of engineering problems, ranging from traffic routing (\citeor{AltmanSurvey}) to wireless communications (\citeor{MBM12}).
+These desiderata are key for the design of robust, decentralized optimization protocols in network and traffic engineering, but they also pose significant challenges.
+Nonetheless, by combining the long-term properties of the continuous-time dynamics with \acl{SA} techniques, we show that players converge to arbitrarily precise approximations of strict Nash equilibria whenever the game admits a potential function (cf. Theorem \ref{thm.algo.convergence} and Proposition \ref{prop.robust.delay}).
+Thus, thanks to the congestion characterization of such games (\citeor{MS96}), we obtain a distributed robust optimization method for a wide class of engineering problems, ranging from traffic routing to wireless communications \textendash\ see e.g. \citeor{AltmanSurvey}, \citeor{MBM12} and references therein.

-\subsection{Paper outline and structure.}
+\subsection{Paper outline and structure}

-After a few preliminaries in the rest of this section, our analysis proper begins in Section \ref{sec.dynamics} where we introduce our cumulative reinforcement learning scheme and derive the associated entropy-driven game dynamics.
-Owing to the duality between the evolution of the players' mixed strategies and the performance scores of their actions (measured by an exponentially discounted aggregate of past payoffs), we obtain two equivalent formulations of the dynamics: the score-based integral equation (\ref{eq.ERL}) and the strategy-based dynamics (\ref{eq.ED}).
+After a few preliminaries, our analysis proper begins in Section \ref{sec.dynamics} where we introduce our cumulative reinforcement learning scheme and derive the associated penalty-regulated dynamics.
+Owing to the duality between the players' mixed strategies and the performance scores of their actions (measured by an exponentially discounted aggregate of past payoffs), we obtain two equivalent formulations: the score-based equation \eqref{eq.PRL} and the strategy-based dynamics \eqref{eq.PD}.
+In Section \ref{sec.deterministic}, we exploit this interplay to derive the long-term convergence properties of the dynamics; finally, Section \ref{sec.stochastic} is devoted to the discretization of the dynamics \eqref{eq.PRL} and \eqref{eq.PD} and their implementation as bona fide learning algorithms.